 - tenderness or pain

 - masses, or lumps

-What tests do doctors use to diagnose constipation in children?
+What medical tests do doctors use to find the cause of constipation in children?

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
 The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.